The History of Fleer and SkyBox

 Since the auction, multiple examples of aftermarket serial number alterations and counterfeits of rare sports cards have been identified.
 Collectors are advised to conduct proper research on products produced by Fleer and SkyBox from 1986–2005.
 Hobby experts at the Blowout Cards Forums have experience detecting trimmed cards and forgeries.

-The last baseball card series containing the Fleer branding was issued in 2007.
+The last baseball card series containing the Fleer branding was issued by Upper Deck Entertainment in 2007.
 Fleer and SkyBox basketball releases temporarily stopped after 2008–09.
 The Fleer name returned in 2011, followed by SkyBox in 2015.
-Both card brands currently remain in production for various Upper Deck licenses including NBA, NHL, and Marvel Comics.
+On June 13, 2024, Upper Deck announced a partnership with Warner Bros.
+Discovery Global Consumer Products.
+The Fleer and Skybox brands will feature DC Comics characters beginning in 2025.

 -